William Francis (chemist)

 William Francis (16 February 1817 – 19 January 1904) was a British chemist, scientific author and publisher.

 Early life

 He was born in London, the illegitimate son of Richard Taylor (1781–1858), an English naturalist and publisher of scientific journals, and Frances Marshall Francis (1797–1854).
 He attended University College School before studying abroad in France and Germany.
 After studying chemistry and biology at University of London he obtained a Ph.D at the University of Giessen in 1842 under Liebig.

 Career

-He established and edited the Chemical Gazette from 1842 to 1859 when it merged with the Chemical News.
+He established and edited the Chemical Gazette from 1842 to 1859 when it merged with Chemical News.
 He edited the Philosophical Magazine from 1851 and the Annals and Magazine of Natural History from 1859.
 He translated and published many works on chemistry.